DaktaDeo/multipass-docs/src/reference/markdown.md

 - `height` (optional): Specifies the display height of the media.
 Defaults to auto-adjusted if not specified.
 This attribute is always in lowercase.
 - `classes` (optional): Custom CSS classes for additional styling.
 This attribute is always in lowercase.
 - `slug` (optional): A readable or SEO-friendly identifier for the media.
 This attribute is always in lowercase.
+- `caption` (optional): A caption to describe the media content.
+This attribute is always in lowercase.

 #### Notes
 - The order of attributes is irrelevant; they can be specified in any sequence.
 - All attributes must be in lowercase to ensure consistency and prevent errors.
 - Attribute values should be enclosed in single or double quotes.
 - Avoid using the same type of quotes within the attribute values as those used to enclose them.
+- An image will be wrapped inside a <figure> tag with a <figcaption> tag for the caption.
+- Every media item is wrapped inside a <div> tag with the class `inline-media-container` for styling purposes.
+Even the images

 ### Examples
 1. Embedding an image with an identifier: